certik/theoretical-physics/src/quantum/dft.rst

         \int I_{3\over2}\left(\beta(\mu - V)\right) d^3 x

-Another way to derive the quantities above is to start with a grand canonical
+Another way to derive the quantities above is to start with a grand
 potential:

 .. math::